mumbler9486/Leaderboard/README.md

 Please adhere to the following when developing:

-- Use "Format on Save" so we have consistent code throughout the code.
+- Use "Format on Save" so we have consistently formatted code.